-Cyprus’ energy profile is set to change with the discovery of significant hydrocarbon reserves in the country’s Exclusive Economic Zone (EEZ) and with the government’s strategic decision to become the leading energy centre and transit hub in the Eastern Mediterranean.
+Cyprus’ energy profile is set to change with the discovery of significant hydrocarbon reserves in the country’s Exclusive Economic Zone (EEZ) and with the government’s strategic decision to become an energy hub in the Eastern Mediterranean.

-The American company Noble Energy International, which is developing Israel’s giant Tamar and Leviathan gas fields in the Eastern Mediterranean Sea, announced in December 2011 that a “world class” discovery of natural gas had been made nearby in Cyprus’ offshore EEZ block 12 – known as Aphrodite.
-The reserves are currently estimated at around 7 trillion cubic feet (198 billion cubic metres) – enough to meet Cyprus’ domestic gas demand for around 100 years.
+The American company Noble Energy International, which is developing Israel’s giant Tamar and Leviathan gas fields in the Eastern Mediterranean Sea, announced in December 2011 that a world class discovery of natural gas had been made nearby in Cyprus’ offshore EEZ block 12 – known locally as Aphrodite.
+In October 2013, Noble carried out appraisal drillings in block 12 and the results have confirmed natural gas reserves of 3.6 trillion cubic feet (tcf) to 6 tcf, with a gross mean of 5 tcf – enough to meet Cyprus’ domestic gas demand for over 100 years.

-With the natural gas sector still in an early development stage and with great potential in renewable energy, Cyprus offers dynamic and expanding investment opportunities.
-With these new developments Cyprus’ energy industry as a whole will need investors and partners in order to fulfil the island’s potential as a regional energy hub.
+The rapidly developing oil and gas sector and the great potential in renewable energy offer expanding opportunities, and Cyprus’ energy industry as a whole will need investors and partners to fulfil the island’s potential as a regional energy hub.